 Internationally ranked universities in Chicago

 Number of universities ranked by QS

-University of Chicago (11th in the world)
+University of Chicago (10th)